-מי Ho, Ho time should be stood detaile by those diame. -1 Online incidents Stage 5 Visit to the Phase Leader for restorative practice Ifat break/Junchtime, reflective time for the remainder of the session, then use restorative practice board (minimum sanction would be to miss the following break or lunch) Ifafter school, reflective time for the remainder of the session then use restorative practice board the next day with child's class teacher (miss the following session) Conversation with parent/carer Note on CPOMS.
+и He, he time should be stone outside of these district.
+Online incidents Stage 5 Visit to the Phase Leader for restorative practice If at break/lunchtime, reflective time for the remainder of the session, then use restorative practice board (minimum sanction would be to miss the following break or lunch) If after school, reflective time for the remainder of the session then use restorative practice board the next day with child's class teacher (miss the following session) Conversation with parent/carer Note on CPOMS.
 Phase leader issues yellow card.
-Phase leader Stage 5 Continued repetition of previous stage behaviours-everything Stage 5 and above needs to be logged on CPOMS OR Intentional use of inappropriate language and/or behaviour verbally/online/written: E.g. Swearing or theft OR Physical violence that intentionally causes harm: E.g. Punching, kicking, biting, pushing and/or pulling with deliberate force OR Significant deliberate damage to school resources: E.g. IT equipment, building damage i.e. windows etc. OR SLT alerted at Stage 5: E.g. depending on seriousness of incident, may be escalated to Stage 6 or even Stage 7 Stage 6 Visit to a member of SLT (Assistant Head/Deputy Head/SENDCO) Conversation with parent/carer.
+Phase leader Stage 5 Continued repetition of previous stage behaviours-everything Stage 5 and above needs to be logged or CPOMS OR Intentional use of inappropriate language and/or behaviour verbally/online/written: E.g. Swearing or theft OR Physical violence that intentionally causes harm: E.g. Punching, kicking, biting, pushing and/or pulling with deliberate force OR Significant deliberate damage to school resources: E.g. IT equipment, building damage i.e. windows etc. OR SLT alerted at Stage 5: E.g. depending on seriousness of incident, may be escalated to Stage 6 or even Stage 7 Stage 6 Visit to a member of SLT (Assistant Head/Deputy Head/SENDCO) Conversation with parent/carer.
 Issue red card.
-SLT Stage 6 A second Stage 5 incident in the same week OR Use of inappropriate language and/or behaviour verbally/online/written: E.g. sexualised, homophobic, transphobic, sexist, racist and any other discriminatory language Stage 7 Visit to Headteacher.
+SLT Stage 5 A second Stage 5 incident in the same week OR Use of inappropriate language and/or behaviour verbally/online/written: E.g. sexualised, homophobic, transphobic, sexist, racist and any other discriminatory language Stage 7 Visit to Headteacher.
 Conversation with parent/carer.
-Note on CPO/MS issue red card Heads Stare.2 Further Stage 5 incidents following Stage 6 intervention
+Note on CPOMS issue red card Heads Stage 2 Further Stage 5 incidents following Stage 6 intervention